Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

 ## SUMMARY

-Cybersecurity professional with 13+ industry certifications and outstanding critical thinking, analytical reasoning and problem-solving skills.
-Knowledge of networking, network security, IAM, incident response, threat modelling, risk management, and vulnerability management.
-Proficient in SIEM, IDS, Playbooks, GRC frameworks and leveraging Python automation for adversarial TTPs and active defense across MITRE ATT&CK.
-Seeking to apply technical skills and analytical capabilities to enhance client protection.
+Cyber Defense Analyst with strong communication and problem-solving skills.
+Offers technical knowledge and proficiency in various security tools, cybersecurity frameworks, incident response, risk management and AI.
+Highly competent in automating cybersecurity tasks with Python.
+Continues to improve skills, while actively looking for a role as a cybersecurity engineer.

 ## TRAINING AND CERTIFICATIONS